Nadaka Yoshinari

-Nadaka Yoshinari (吉成 名高, Yoshinari Nadaka) is a Japanese professional Muay Thai fighter and kickboxer and the most recent Rajadamnern Stadium Super Flyweight champion.
-He is currently signed to ONE Championship, where he is the current and inaugural Atomweight Muay Thai World Champion.
-He is a five division champion and has formerly held Lumpinee, Thailand (PAT), WMC, WPMF, WBC, and IBF titles.
+Nadaka Yoshinari (吉成 名高, Yoshinari Nadaka) is a Japanese professional Muay Thai fighter and kickboxer and the current inaugural ONE Championship Atomweight Muay Thai world champion.
+He is a five division champion and has formerly held Lumpinee, Rajadamnern, Thailand (PAT), WMC, WPMF, WBC, and IBF titles.

 Known in Thailand as Nadaka Eiwa Sports Gym (นาดากะ เอวะสปอร์ตยิม) he made his professional debut aged 14 at Lumpinee Stadium.
 Nadaka is the only foreign fighter in history to become a three division Rajadamnern champion and just the second foreigner after Youssef Boughanem to win a title at both Lumpinee Stadium and Rajadamnern Stadium.

 Biography

 Amateur career

 On December 12, 2015, Nadaka fought against Hidenojo Shimizu (40 kg class #2) for the vacant title of SMASHERS 40 kg class championship, and won by unanimous decision.
 He was rated #1 at 40 kg class and won 16th belt in his career.

 Professional career

 In 2015 Nadaka had his first bout at 14 in Lumpinee Stadium defeating Phansaeng Sakwarun by decision.

 On April 3, 2016, Nadaka fought against Riichi Hoshino, and won by majority decision after 3R.

 On May 6, Nadaka challenged for Isan Area (North-East area in Thailand) 42 kg class title in Buriram Province, Thailand, but lost by decision after 5R.